Amor gitano (TV series)

 Amor gitano (English: Gypsy love) is a Mexican telenovela produced by Pedro Damián for Televisa in 1999.
 Is adapted the 1983 Argentinian telenovela Amor gitano original story by Delia González Márquez and the 1969 Puerto Rican telenovela La mujer de aquella noche original story by Olga Ruilopez.

 On Monday, May 3, 1999, Canal de las Estrellas started broadcasting Amor gitano weekdays at 7:00pm, replacing Soñadoras.
-The last episode was broadcast on Friday, July 16, 1999 with Alma rebelde replacing it the following day.
+The last episode was broadcast on Friday, July 16, 1999 with Alma rebelde replacing it the following Monday.

-Mariana Seoane and Mauricio Islas starred as protagonists, while Maya Mishalska, Alejandro Camacho and Nailea Norvind starred as antagonists.
+It starred Alejandro Camacho, Mariana Seoane, Mauricio Islas and Nailea Norvind.